 ORS 329A.440 - Oregon Revised Statute 329A.440 governs how cities and counties can regulate certain types of child care facilities.
 Per ORS 329A.440, registered family child care homes and certified family child care homes shall be considered a residential use of property for zoning purposes and shall be permitted uses in all areas zoned for residential or commercial purposes.
-A city cannot enact or enforce zoning ordinance prohibiting the use of a residential dwelling, located in an area zoned for residential or certified family child care home.
+A city cannot enact or enforce zoning ordinance prohibiting the use of a residential dwelling, located in an area zoned for residential or commercial use, as a registered or certified family child care home.